 Supporting former child soldiers

 Children have been used as soldiers all over South Sudan and efforts are now being made to reintegrate them into their communities.
 In February, we started a pilot program offering medical and mental health care to former child soldiers, 949 of whom were reintegrated into their communities in Yambio in 2018.
+Please donate to support our work in South Sudan and other countries around the world now.

 Responding to epidemics